Equal Citizens: End Super PACs

+Equal Citizens has been a party to three lawsuits challenging unlimited contributions to super PACs: Alaska Public Offices Commission v.
+Patrick, et al. in Alaska, Herrmann v.
+Attorney General in Massachusetts, and Dinner Table Action v.
+Schneider in Maine.

+Alaska Public Offices Commission v.
+Patrick, et al.

 Alaskan law limits contributions to independent political groups.
 But these limits are no longer enforced because of a federal court decision, SpeechNOW.org v.
 FEC.
 Alaska, however, permits residents to file a lawsuit if the state election management body, the Alaska Public Offices Commission, is not enforcing its election law.
 Under these rules, on January 31, 2018, Equal Citizens brought a complaint on behalf of three Alaska citizens, including James Barnett, a former Anchorage municipal politician, claiming the Alaska Public Offices Commission did not enforce the law by letting two Alaskan super PACs accept contributions greater than the amount stipulated by Alaska law.
-The two super PACs involved are Interior Voters for John Coghill, an outside group that supported the election of Republican state Senate majority leader John Coghill, and Working Families of Alaska.
-The goal is to relitigate the federal court decision SpeechNOW.org v.
+The two super PACs involved were Interior Voters for John Coghill, an outside group that supported the election of Republican state Senate majority leader John Coghill, and Working Families of Alaska.
+The goal was to relitigate the federal court decision SpeechNOW.org v.
 FEC that created the legal entity of super PACs.

-The case is currently at the Alaska Supreme Court, where it was argued in January 2021.
+The case reached the Alaska Supreme Court, which ultimately ruled that contribution limits are unconstitutional when enforced against independent expenditure groups.

+Hermann v.
+Attorney General

+In 2022, Equal Citizens, along with Free Speech for People, advanced a Massachusetts ballot initiative to limit political contributions by a single person or entity to $5,000 per year.

+The Massachusetts Attorney General rejected the initiative, preventing it from moving forward for consideration by the state legislature or inclusion on the 2024 ballot.
+The Attorney General’s Office argued that the initiative represented an unconstitutional violation of free speech.
+Equal Citizens and Free Speech for People filed a lawsuit appealing the rejection.
+The case was eventually ruled moot by the Supreme Judicial Court of Massachusetts due to the lack of signatures required to support the petition.